chamnap/themes_on_rails/README.md

 ## Asset Pipeline

-Add this to your staging.rb or production.rb
+If you are using version `0.1.0`, add this to your staging.rb or production.rb:

 ```ruby
 config.assets.precompile += [ Proc.new { |path, fn| fn =~ /app\/themes/ && !%w(.js .css).include?(File.extname(path)) } ]